Cap-go/website/content/blog/automatic-build-and-release-with-github-actions.md

 Go To your Capgo dashboard and check your build who just appear, you now have your CI/CD system.

 If you want to let all of your users get the update whenever it's available, go to your channel and set it to `public`.

+You can also add the native build of your Ionic Capacitor JavaScript app by following this tutorial 👇